 Planning is the single best way to make writing essays less painful.
 It seems like more work in the beginning, but once you’ve focused your ideas and organized them in some kind of framework, the rest is just filling in the blanks.
 Planning is essentially a two-part process.
 First, you must decide on a topic, a thesis, and an audience.
 Then you need to engage in prewriting to get your thoughts in order.
 Your topic will often be determined for you, but you’ll usually still need to narrow it down.
-Thus “Historical Figure from the Civil War-Era” is narrowed down to “Clara Barton.”
+Thus “Historical Figure from the Civil War Era” is narrowed down to “Clara Barton.”

 The length of your assignment will determine the specificity of your topic; you can cover a lot more ground in a twenty-page term paper than you can in a five-paragraph essay.
 Once you’ve figured out what your topic is, decide on a position or focus.
 For example, you might want to focus on Barton’s work as the “Angel of the Battlefield” during the Civil War or her founding of The Red Cross.
-For an argumentative or persuasive paper, you’ll have to choose a pro or con stance on your topic, as in “Peanut Butter: Crunchy is better than creamy.”
+For an argumentative or persuasive paper, you’ll have to take a stance on your topic, as in “Peanut Butter: Crunchy is better than creamy.”

 Visual learner.
 For the visual learner, a mind map or word web is the best strategy.
 To create a mind map, you begin by writing the central theme or topic of your essay in the center of a blank page.
 From there, write related ideas or sub-topics around the central hub, connecting them with lines.
 Continue in this fashion, adding support statements and research to each of the sub-topics, until you’ve created a complete visual outline of your paper.
 This strategy also works great on a whiteboard with different colored markers.